ALUS WUQWATR participants Terry and Lynda Mearns enjoy a wildlife haven while retaining water on the landscape, naturally.

 In 2011, extreme rains caused major flooding near the community of Silton, Saskatchewan, northwest of Regina.
 For local residents Terry and Lynda Mearns, the water washed out a natural dam on their property, a 160-acre parcel of land located upstream of Last Mountain Lake.

 Once the water receded, they knew what they had to do: call their local ALUS program.
-With ALUS WUQWATR’s help, they not only reconstructed the dam, but also restore their large, 16-acre wetland.
+With ALUS WUQWATR’s help, they not only reconstructed the dam, but also restored their large, 16-acre wetland.

 The Mearns’ ALUS project is intended to improve water-storage capacity on their land, and produce many other ecosystem services for the benefit of the community.